David Perry (game developer): Biography

-In 1991, he moved to the United States to work for the American division of Virgin Games, usually known as Virgin Games USA.
-While in there, he led the development duties for several award-winning games for the Genesis, including Global Gladiators, Cool Spot, and Aladdin.
-His work within Virgin Games USA also served as a basis for the development of other games such as the Sega CD version of The Terminator and the Genesis versions of RoboCop Versus The Terminator and Walt Disney's The Jungle Book, all of them developed after David Perry had left the studio.
+While at Virgin, Perry led the development duties for several award-winning games for the Genesis, including Cool Spot (1993) and Aladdin (1993).
+His work within Virgin Games also served as a basis for the development of other games such as the Sega CD version of The Terminator (1993) and the Genesis versions of RoboCop Versus The Terminator (1994) and Walt Disney's The Jungle Book (1994), all of them developed after David Perry had left the studio.

-On 1 October 1993, Perry formed his own company in Laguna Beach, California, Shiny Entertainment, naming the company after the song "Shiny Happy People" by R.E.M.
-The company's first game Earthworm Jim was a hit, selling millions of copies on multiple platforms, including Sega Genesis, Super NES and PC.
-The title character, an "average worm" who stumbles upon a space suit which turns him into a superhero, became immensely popular, and spawned a variety of other types of merchandise: action figures, comic books, and a syndicated television cartoon series.
+On 1 October 1993, Perry formed his own company in Laguna Beach, California, Shiny Entertainment, naming the company after the song “Shiny Happy People” by R.E.M.
+The company's first game Earthworm Jim (1994) was a hit, selling millions of copies on multiple platforms, including Sega Genesis, Super NES and PC.
+The title character, an “average worm” who stumbles upon a space suit which turns him into a superhero, became immensely popular, and spawned a variety of other types of merchandise: action figures, comic books, and a syndicated television cartoon series.

-Listing Perry in their "75 Most Important People in the Games Industry of 1995", Next Generation argued that his success had as much to do with his exceptional knack for public relations as his talent as a developer: "Perry often seems to benefit and suffer from a game press who seemingly can't hype him or his products enough.
+Listing Perry in their "75 Most Important People in the Games Industry of 1995”, Next Generation argued that his success had as much to do with his exceptional knack for public relations as his talent as a developer: “Perry often seems to benefit and suffer from a game press who seemingly can't hype him or his products enough.
 Is all the hype justified?
 Well, probably not.
 But that's not the point, the fact is that the press and gamers love him.
 Next Generation's opinion as to Perry's PR secrets?
 Always return phone calls, don't make promises you can't keep, and show a genuine interest in whomever you're talking to.
 Sounds easy?
-So how come hardly any actual PR people (let alone presidents and lead programmers) in the industry do the same?"
+So how come hardly any actual PR people (let alone presidents and lead programmers) in the industry do the same?”